 I started to document and research these distorted thinking patterns, and I started to see some amazing examples of how people could really change their lives by implementing some really small changes in how they think.

 In 2018 I was nominated for the Health Care Award at the 2018 NLP International Conference in London.
-In my nomination I gave examples of some of the tools I had developed, and the feedback I had received about my work.
-I give examples of the types of things that worked with real people with real problems.
-The judges that year were Macmillan Cancer Support which is an organisation I really respect, and they said;
+In my nomination, I gave examples of some of the tools I had developed over the years to help people who seemed to be stuck in their lives.

 Getting the award from my fellow NLP and Coaching professionals was the catalyst that convinced me that I really needed to get this my knowledge and methodology structured into a series of courses that could help people throughout their life, and especially when they felt stuck.